kate-pyper/Interactive_course_test/slides/chapter1_01_SetUp.md

 # Step 3: Run RStudio for the first time

-Once you have completed the steps above, you will be able to open and run RStudio.
+notes: Once you have completed the steps above, you will be able to open and run RStudio.
 We'll look at the interface in the next section

+---